 What Are the Symptoms of OSA?

 Patients with OSA will experience shallow or halted breathing throughout the night but are typically unaware of these effects.
 Other symptoms of obstructive sleep apnea include:

 - Headaches in the morning

-In addition to these apparent signs that affect your lifestyle, there are several oral symptoms you may take notice of including:
+In addition, there are several oral health symptoms you may want to take note of: